AlicjaNowakowska/ETNA/README.md

       G.display()

-    * .ipynb interpreter (Jupyter Notebook) - download GUIForNetworksAnalysisYourOwnJupyterInterpreter.ipynb and run each cell.
+    * .ipynb interpreter (Jupyter Notebook) - download GUIForNetworkAnalysisYourOwnJupyterInterpreter.ipynb and run each cell.
-    * online .ipynb interpreter (Colab) - download GUIForNetworksAnalysisColab.ipynb, run it in Colab and run each cell.
+    * online .ipynb interpreter (Colab) - download GUIForNetworkAnalysisColab.ipynb, run it in Colab and run each cell.

 3. There are 4 network datasets served as exemplary ones.
 They can be found in the folder ExemplaryData.zip